roe-dl/weewx-GTS/README.md

 There is no configuration needed.

+## Including in Skins:

+You can use the values provided by this extensions in all skins of WeeWX.
+You can show the values, and you can create a diagram.
+The following observation types are provided:

+* **GTS**: the value of "Grünlandtemperatursumme" itself (example tag: $current.GTS)
+* **GTSdate**: the date when the GTS value exceeds 200, which is considered the beginning of real spring (example tag: $day.GTSdate.last)
+* **utcoffsetLMT**: offfset of the local mean time (Ortszeit) at the station's location
+* **LMTtime**: a string showing the local mean time (Ortszeit) at the station's location (can only be used with ".raw", example tag: $current.LMTtime.raw)

+The values can be used together with every time period defined in the customization guide of WeeWX.
+There can be used aggregations as well.
+The following aggregations are defined: "**avg**", "**min**", "**max**", "**last**".
+Not all time spans are possible.

+See http://weewx.com/docs/customizing.htm#Tags for details on how to use tags in skins.

 ## Algorithm:

 * GTS is calculated from the daily average temperatures.
 If the daily average temperature is above 0°C (32°F) it is used to add to the sum, otherwise it is discarded.